microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 # Connect-Entra

-## SYNOPSIS
+## Synopsis

-Microsoft Entra PowerShell supports several authentication scenarios depending on your use case such as: delegated (interactive) and app-only (noninteractive).
+microsoft Entra PowerShell supports several authentication scenarios depending on your use case such as: delegated (interactive) and app-only (noninteractive).

-## SYNTAX
+## Syntax

 ### UserParameterSet (Default)